Glasgow-College-UESTC/ip-lectures/lecture 6.md

 # Passing Arguments <span style="color:red"> *by reference*</span> :key:

-- In short we *modify* the value of the original variable passed to the function
+- In short, we *modify* the value of the original variable passed to the function
 - More about this when we study pointers.
 - For now, recall: